 As early surveys showed, more than 70 percent of international consumers spend most or all of their online time on websites in their own language, so ignoring this requirement is a sure-fire way to fail at the international arena.

-So, how to go about designing user interfaces in websites and other digital products for localization?
+So, how to go about in websites and other digital products for localization?
 This is the question that we’re going to address in this article.

 Understand the implications from the beginning